(Almost) Everything is a Dicke model -- Mapping non-superradiant correlated light-matter systems to the exactly solvable Dicke model: Application onto the Dicke-Ising model

 In Fig.~\ref{Fig:Spectrum_Dicke_Ising_k0_paramagnetic} we plot the excitation energies for $k=0$ varying the light-matter interaction $g$.
 For the plot, we have fixed the parameters of the model to be $\omega/h=9/8$, $J/h=-1/20$ with $h\equiv \omega_0 - 2cJ$ and a connectivity of $c=2$, as present for a chain geometry.
 Note that other values for the parameters give qualitatively similar results.
 To keep the visualization light, we only plot the energies of states with up to two quasiparticles.
 For the unperturbed case ($g=0$), we have the one-magnon (in blue), one-photon (in red), bound two-magnon (in orange), free two-magnon (in green and blue), and two-photon state (in red) from lower to higher excitation energies.
 As argued, the bound magnon state and the free magnon states, where all individual magnons have non-vanishing momenta, stay constant in energy as they do not couple with the light mode (in orange and green).
 The energies of the two-magnon and two-photon states are given by the doubled value of the respective one-particle energies, as they form bosonic modes in the thermodynamic limit.
 For the critical value

 the gap of the magnon mode closes with a critical exponent of $1/2$ indicating a second-order phase transition.
 This critical value coincides with the one calculated by \cite{Zhang2014} with mean-field methods.
 Nonetheless, it does not rule out a potential first-order phase transition for smaller $g$ values, as we do not have any information about the energetics of the superradiant phase.
-Therefore, the first-order nature of certain phase transition lines observed by exact diagonalization \cite{Rohn_2020} and quantum Monte Carlo calculations \cite{Langheld2024} is in no contradiction to our findings.
-In the realm of a second-order phase transition the results of \cite{Langheld2024,Zhang2014} and the presented effective theory do again coincide.
+Therefore, the first-order nature of phase transition lines around $\omega_0=0$ observed by perturbation theory, exact diagonalization \cite{Rohn_2020} and quantum Monte Carlo calculations \cite{Langheld2024} is in no contradiction to our findings.
 As can be seen in Eq.~\eqref{Eq:EigenenergiesDickeIsingParamagnetic} whether the renormalized one-magnon or one-photon gap closes depends on which of the two have a higher unperturbed energy.
 For deeper insights of the excited states in low-energy space, like corresponding observables, we can use the eigenvectors obtained by the Bogoliubov transformation, as presented in App.~\ref{Sec:SolvingDickeModel}.